Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/invoking-api.md

 ## Prerequisites

 * Basic knowledge of Postman.
 You can download the Postman application or use Postman on the web.
 The latter requires changes to the Keycloak configuration.
-* A local running copy of the Entando App Engine.
-For more details, refer to the [Entando App Engine GitHub Readme](https://github.com/entando/app-engine/blob/develop/README.md).
+* A local running copy of the Villanova App Engine.
+For more details, refer to the [Villanova App Engine GitHub Readme](https://github.com/Villanova-AI/app-engine/blob/develop/README.md).
 * An enabled Swagger UI

 ## Set Up a Postman Environment